semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 }
 {% endhighlight %}

 That's it!
-You will get each document that matches `house:Stark` (and some more informations, I will detail it right after).
+You will get each document that matches `house:Stark` (and some more information, I will detail it right after).

 ##### The DSL Query